Transonic shocks for three-dimensional axisymmetric Euler flows with an external force in a perturbed cylinder

 where the flow state at the entrance $x_1=L_1$ is supersonic, i.e., $\bar u^2>c^2(\bar\rho)=\gamma \bar\rho^{\gamma-1}$.
 By employing the monotonicity relation between the shock position and the end pressure, the following Lemma was established in \cite{WY22} shows that there is a unique transonic shock solution to \eqref{1-2} when the end pressure is a suitably prescribed constant $P_e$ and $g (x_1) > 0$ for any $ x_1 \in [L_1, L_2]$.
 Meanwhile, it is shown that the external force has a stabilization effect on the transonic shock in the cylinder and the shock position is uniquely determined. \begin{lemma} Suppose that the initial state $(\bar \rho,\bar u)$ at $x_1=L_1$ is supersonic and the external force $g$ satisfying $ g(x_1)>0 $ for any $x_1 \in [L_1, L_2]$, there exist two positive constants $P_1,P_2$ such that if the end pressure $P_e\in (P_1, P_2)$, there exists a unique piecewise transonic shock solution

 with a shock front located at $ x_1=L_b\in(L_1,L_2) $.
 Across the shock, the following Rankine-Hugoniot conditions and entropy condition are satisfied:

 Moreover, the shock position $ x_1=L_b $ increases as the exit pressure $ P_e $ decreases.
-In addition, the shock position $ x_1=L_b $ approaches to $ L_1 $ if $ P_e $ goes to $ P_2 $ and $ x_1=L_b $ approaches to $ L_2 $ if $ P_e $ goes to $ P_1 $. \end{lemma} The 1-D transonic shock solution $ \mathbf{\Psi}_b$ with a shock occurring at $ x_1=L_b $ will be called the background solution in this paper.
+In addition, the shock position $ x_1=L_b $ approaches to $ L_1 $ if $ P_e $ goes to $ P_2 $ and $ x_1=L_b $ approaches to $ L_2 $ if $ P_e $ goes to $ P_1 $. \end{lemma} The one-dimensional transonic shock solution $ \mathbf{\Psi}_b$ with a shock occurring at $ x_1=L_b $ will be called the background solution in this paper.
 Clearly, one can extend the supersonic and subsonic parts of $\mathbf{\Psi}_b $ in a natural way, respectively.
 For convenience, we still call the extended subsonic and supersonic solutions $ \mathbf{\Psi}_b^+$ and $ \mathbf{\Psi}_b^- $.
-This paper is going to establish the structural stability of this transonic shock solution under axisymmetric perturbations of the incoming supersonic flows, the nozzle walls, the exit pressure and the external force.
-Let $(x, r, \theta)$ be the cylindrical coordinates of $ (x_1, x_2, x_3)\in \mathbb{R}^3 $, that is
+This paper is going to establish the structural stability of this transonic shock solution under axisymmetric perturbations of the incoming supersonic flows, the exit pressure, the external force and the nozzle wall.